April 2021 was the First

 Designating April as ‘‘National Native Plant Month’’.

-Whereas native plants are indigenous species that have evolved and occur naturally in a particular region, ecosystem, and habitat;
+WHEREAS, native plants are indigenous species that have evolved alongside native wildlife and occur naturally in a particular geographic region, ecosystem, and habitat;

-Whereas there are more than 17,000 native plant species in the United States, which include trees, shrubs, vines, grasses, and wildflowers;
+WHEREAS, there are more than 17,000 native plant species in the United States, which include large shade trees, understory trees, shrubs, perennials, vines, grasses, and wildflowers;

-Whereas native plants provide shelter as well as nectar, pollen, and seeds that serve as food for native butterflies, insects, birds, and other wildlife in ways that non-native plants cannot;
+WHEREAS, native plants provide shelter, as well as nectar, pollen, seeds, and foliage that serve as food for native butterflies, caterpillars, birds, bees, and other wildlife in ways that non-native plants cannot;

-Whereas habitat loss and degradation, extreme weather events, and invasive species have contributed to the decline of native plants in the United States; and
+WHEREAS, habitat loss and degradation, extreme weather events, and invasive species have contributed to the decline of native plants in the United States;

-Whereas native plants are essential components of resilient ecosystems and our natural heritage: Now, therefore, be it Resolved,
+WHEREAS, native plants are essential components of resilient ecosystems and our natural heritage: Now, therefore, be it

-(2) recognizes the benefits of native plants to the environment and economy of the United States.
+3 (2) recognizes the benefits of native plants to the environment and the economy of the United States.